Ireland offers its citizens different social, occupational, and personal pension schemes. Learn about how they work and their taxation policies.

 What’s more?

-The Irish government plans to introduce the automatic enrolment retirement savings system in January 2025.
-This new system will:
+The Irish government plans to introduce the Auto Enrolment Pension Scheme (My Future Fund) in September 2025.

 Generally, all income you generate from Ireland’s state, occupational and personal pension schemes is taxable.